Shibuno holds off Salas to win Women’s British Open on debut

 “I had a little pressure, but I like that pressure,” Ko said.

-Morgan Pressel (67) finished fourth at 15 under, just ahead of Buhai (70), whose hopes were dented Saturday when she let a five-shot lead slip.
+Morgan Pressel (67) finished fourth at 15 under, just ahead of former leader Ashleigh Buhai (70), whose hopes were dented Saturday when she let a five-shot lead slip.
 The 30-year-old South African finished fifth at 14 under.

 “If you had given me a top five at the beginning of the week, I most certainly would have taken it,” Buhai said.